 Quality of Life: Before implantation, reconstruction patients scored higher (better) than the general U.S. female population before implantation on all but one of the SF-36 scales, which measure general health-related quality of life.
 After 3 years, reconstruction patients showed an improvement in that SF-36 score to above the rate for the general U.S. female population.
-The following 3 overall scales showed no change over the 3 years: Tennessee Self Concept Scale (which measures overall self-concept), Rosenberg Self Esteem Scale (which measures overall self-esteem), and the Body Esteem Scale (which measures overall body image).
+The following three overall scales showed no change over the 3 years: Tennessee Self Concept Scale (which measures overall self-esteem), and the Body Esteem Scale (which measures overall body image).